Mahavishnu Orchestra: 1971–1974: First incarnation

 The Inner Mounting Flame was released in November 1971, peaking at No. 11 on the Billboard Jazz Albums and No. 89 on the Billboard 200.
 This was followed by Birds of Fire (1973) which peaked at No. 15 on the Billboard 200.
 Due to the pressures of sudden fame, exhaustion and a lack of communication, the original band began to tire.
 The stress was further exacerbated by problematic recording sessions in June 1973 at London's Trident Studios that found some of the players not speaking to others.
 Their project was never fully completed.
 Cobham was disappointed and felt that the group "were knocking on the door of something really new.
 Something unique, something that had never been done before in rock and roll."
 This was followed by the release of their first live album Between Nothingness & Eternity, which featured material from the Trident sessions.

-Later in 1973, Hammer and Goodman expressed their frustrations about McLaughlin's leadership in an interview for Crawdaddy magazine.
+Later in 1973, Hammer and Goodman expressed their frustrations with McLaughlin's leadership in an interview for Crawdaddy magazine.
 An attempt was made to improve group relations by having each member introduced as they walked on stage, and tunes by Hammer, Laird, and Goodman mixed into the live set.
 It was not enough, however, and the five played their final gig on December 30.
 According to Laird, the band did not say goodbye to each other afterward.
 In January 1974, McLaughlin split the group.
 Laird spoke about the group weeks later, claiming that despite McLaughlin's having composed most of the group's tunes, the rest of the band contributed "a great deal" and did not receive credit.
 He was also critical of Cobham's claim that the group had rejected his musical ideas, and that Hammer, Goodman, and Laird pushed to have their songs performed because of "an ego trip".